ycx12341/1D-sim-res-revisit-2022/Gradient matching revisit 2022/README.md

 We conducted four more different attempts using the same gradient matching scheme, but adapting different combinations of the adjustments mentioned above:

+The .txt files store the final parameter estimates of each attempt.
+The corresponding plots of these parameter estimates are generated in **Parameter_estimations.m** and saved as .png files in the current directory.

 Folder **Gamma errors (imaginary cells BC with truncated data)** contains all the results obtained using gamma GAMs with log link functions fitted to truncated datasets perturbed by gamma errors.
 No-flux boundary condition constructed using "imaginary cells" technique is used to generate the datasets.

 Folder **Gamma errors (normal BC with truncated data)** contains all the results obtained using the original method - which was presented in Xiao et al. 2021.